jnidzwetzki/jnidzwetzki.github.io/_posts/2025-06-03-art-of-query-optimization.md

 SQL is a declarative language; only the result of the query is specified.
 The exact steps to produce the result must be determined by the DBMS.
 Often, multiple ways exist to calculate a query result.
 For example, the DBMS can choose to use an index or perform a sequential scan on a table to find the needed tuples.

 The query optimizer is responsible for finding the most efficient plan for a given query.
 The plan generator creates possible plans, which are then evaluated based on their costs.
-Afterwards, the cheapest plan is chosen and executed.
+Afterward, the cheapest plan is chosen and executed.
 When the DBMS expects to return a large portion of the table, a full table scan can be more efficient than following the pointers in an index structure.
 However, it is hard to determine when the DBMS prefers one plan over another and when the switch between plans occurs.

 In a few evenings of vibe coding, [I implemented the plan explorer](https://jnidzwetzki.github.io/2025/05/18/building-a-query-plan-explorer.html) for PostgreSQL.
-It iterates over a search space and generates visualizations that show when the plan changes, and how many tuples are expected and actually returned.
+It iterates over a search space and generates visualizations that show when the plan changes and how many tuples are expected versus the actual number returned.
 This blog post examines the "art" of query optimization.
 It discusses the plan explorer tool, the images the tool generates, and the insights the tool provides into the decisions made by the PostgreSQL query optimizer.

 <!--more-->

 # Plan Explorer
 Plan Explorer is a tool that iterates over a two-dimensional search space and executes a given SQL query for each parameter combination.
 Based on the returned query plans (and actual query executions), various diagrams are generated.
-These diagrams have an artistic aspect, but they also provide insights into the workings of the query optimizer and visualize the decisions made (i.e., at which point PostgreSQL considers using a certain index).
+These diagrams have an artistic aspect, but they also provide valuable insights into the workings of the query optimizer and visually represent the decisions made (i.e., at which point PostgreSQL considers using a specific index).

 The tool is based on the ideas of [Picasso](https://dl.acm.org/doi/10.14778/1920841.1921027), but implemented as a modern web application.